choke06/Verity/README.md

 ## Current Status of Verity

-Verity is an active research project exploring whether source credibility can be inferred solely based on graph structure.
+Verity is an active research project exploring whether source credibility can be inferred solely from graph structure.

 Currently present in the repository: